icarusfactor/openstack-Installs/elkstack/ELK_INSTALL_CENTOS7.6.md

 ```
 ______

-35. Edit to add your hostanme
+35. Edit to add your hostanme to the collectd configuration file and start up the service.

 ```